confluentinc/event-streaming-patterns/docs/event-processing/content-filter.md

 ---
 seo:
   title: Content Filter
-  description: A Content Filter allows an Event Processing Application to tailor events to particular use-cases, filtering out unwanted fields so we can focus on the most relevant information.
+  description: A Content Filter allows an Event Processing Application to tailor events to particular use cases, filtering out unwanted fields and leaving only the most relevant information.
 ---

 # Content Filter

-[Events](../event/event.md) in an [Event Processing Applications](event-processing-application.md) can often be very large.
-We tend to capture data exactly as it arrives, and then work on it, rather than processing it first and only storing the results.
-So it can often be the case that the event we want to consume has much more information in it than we actually need for the task in hand.
+[Events](../event/event.md) in an [Event Processing Application](event-processing-application.md) can often be very large.
+We tend to capture data exactly as it arrives, and then process it, rather than processing it first and only storing the results.
+So the event that we want to consume often contains much more information than we actually need for the task in hand.

-For example, we might pull in a product feed from a 3rd party API and store that data exactly as it was received.
+For example, we might pull in a product feed from a third-party API and store that data exactly as it was received.
 Later, we might ask the question, "How many products are in each product category?" and find that every event contains 100 fields, when we're really only interested in counting one.
-At the very least this is inefficient - the network, memory and serialization costs are 100x higher than they need to be.
-But if we need to manually inspect the data, this actually becomes painful; hunting through 100 fields to find and check the one we care about.
+At the very least, this is inefficient;
+the network, memory, and serialization costs are 100x higher than they need to be.
+But manually inspecting the data actually becomes painful -- hunting through 100 fields to find and check the one that we care about.

-Equally we may have security and data privacy concerns to address.
-Imagine we have a stream of data representing users' personal details and site preferences.
+Equally important, we may have security and data privacy concerns to address.
+Imagine that we have a stream of data representing users' personal details and site preferences.
 If the marketing department wants to get more information about our global customer base, we might be able to share the users' timezone and currency settings, but _only those fields_.

-We need a method of storing complete events while only giving consumers a subset of their fields.
+We need a method of storing complete events while only giving consumers a subset of the event fields.

 ## Problem

-How do I simplify dealing with a large event when I am interested only in a few data items?
+How can I simply consume only a few data items from a large event?

 ## Solution